Know Your Metals? 9ct Gold to Platinum

 All gold is yellow naturally.
 However white and rose (also called red) gold have alloys mixed with them to produce their particular colours.
 Pure gold is measured as 24 carats (24/24 parts, so full gold), and is usually too soft for use in jewellery.
 It is alloyed with other metals–silver, copper, nickel, and zinc–to increase its strength and durability.

 White gold is not a natural colour.
-The ‘white’ colour is obtained through the addition of nickel alloys and usually plated with a rhodium coating.
+The ‘white’ colour is obtained through the addition of alloys and usually plated with a rhodium coating.
 This coating gives a lustrous and desirable finish, but one that wears over time.
 It will usually begin to patina as it returns to its natural colour, so the metal may look more yellow with age.
-This can be a lovely effect that’s unique to each piece of jewellery and its wear.
-Though often palladium can be added instead of nickel by modern methods.
-White gold can also be returned to white by a jeweller to return to its white colour.
+This effect is unique to each piece of jewellery and its wear.
+White gold can be rhodium plated by a jeweller to return to its white colour.

 9ct Yellow, Rose & White Gold

 Probably the most popular carat of gold in the UK.
 The majority of reasonably priced solid gold items are likely to be 9ct gold.
 This is around 37.5% pure alloy of gold, silver and copper.
 The amount of gold is less than 50% so it can be an affordable option for everyday gold items.

 Another popular choice of gold for jewellery lovers.
 As with lower carat gold, this is alloyed with other metals such as silver, copper and zinc.
 Which increase both strength and durability.